CancerRxGene/gdsctools/doc/source/quickstart.rst

 In the volcano plot, each reported p-value is an individual p-value for a given drug and feature.
 Due to the number of possible tests, we have more chance to pick a significant hit by pure chance.
 Therefore, p-values are corrected using a multiple testing correction method (e.g., BH method), which uses :term:`FDR` metric.
 Significance of associations should therefore be based on the FDR rather than p-values.
 The horizontal dashed lines in the volcano plot show several FDR thresholds.

+In the volcano example, the default FDR threshold is 25%.
+Besides, as you can see there is no horizontal lines.
+This means that all FDRs are above 25% and that there is no significant hits.

 All Drug All Features (ADAF)